 Savoury Macarons: Witch One?

-Mini savoury macarons create a real element of surprise (there's a whole chapter on them in Mad About Macarons).
+Mini savoury macarons create a real element of surprise and are a fun Hallowe'en idea that adds some tasty creativity.

-Serve little cups of this mushroom cappuccino soup with mini savoury mushroom macarons with a hint of truffle.
-They're so much fun!
+Serve little cups of this mushroom cappuccino soup with a dusting of unsweetened cocoa powder. and mini savoury mushroom macarons with a hint of truffle.

-Have you tried the curry tikka mac'sala mini macs with creamy cauliflower soup, known in France as Crème Dubarry, for example?
-Curry macarons are great fun served with drinks - partnered with a Gin & Tonic for an adult Hallowe'en party!
+Have you tried the curry tikka mac'sala mini macs with the creamy French cauliflower soup, Crème Dubarry, for example?
+Curry macarons are great fun served with drinks - partnered with a Gin & Tonic for an adult Hallowe'en party or with this pumpkin soup with ginger.

-Alternatively, what about these Thai Green/Red Curry mini savoury macarons?
+Alternatively, what about these fun Thai Green/Red Curry mini savoury macarons?
 They are HOT!
-Great fun too.
 Yes, that's snow in that photo.
 It was so cold around Paris that we needed some heat via spicy macarons.

-Moreover, for some purple fun serve mini beetroot and horseradish macarons (from Mad About Macarons) with a fun and fiery spicy beetroot and horseradish risotto.
+- For some purple fun, serve mini beetroot and horseradish macarons (from Mad About Macarons) with a fun and fiery spicy beetroot and horseradish risotto.

 Have you made any of the recipes from le blog, my books, or fancy sharing any of these Top 10 Halloween Macaron Ideas?
-Please leave a comment below or take a picture and hashtag it #MadAboutMacarons on Instagram or Facebook.
+Please leave a comment below or take a picture and hashtag it #MadAboutMacarons and tag me @madaboutmacarons on Instagram or Facebook.

-This post was first published 26 October 2018 but has now been updated.
+This post was first published 26 October 2018 but is now completely updated.

 mimi rippee